 Doses of Labetalol HCl that controlled hypertension did not affect renal function in mildly to severely hypertensive patients with normal renal function.

 Due to the alpha1-receptor blocking activity of Labetalol HCl, blood pressure is lowered more in the standing than in the supine position, and symptoms of postural hypotension can occur.
-During dosing with IV Labetalol HCl, the contribution of the postural component should be considered when positioning the patients for treatment, and the patient should not be allowed to move to an erect position unmonitored until their ability to do so is established.
+During dosing with intravenous Labetalol HCl, the contribution of the postural component should be considered when positioning the patient for treatment, and the patient should not be allowed to move to an erect position unmonitored until his ability to do so is established.

 Exacerbation of angina and, in some cases, myocardial infarction and ventricular dysrhythmias have been reported after abrupt discontinuation of therapy with beta-adrenergic blocking agents in patients with coronary artery disease.
 Abrupt withdrawal of these agents in patients without coronary artery disease has resulted in transient symptoms, including tremulousness, sweating, palpitation, headache, and malaise.
 Several mechanisms have been proposed to explain these phenomena, among them increased sensitivity to catecholamines because of increased numbers of beta receptors.